alphagov/notifications-functional-tests/README.md

 - Selenium web driver tests of the Notify user interface
 - tests of the API using the [python API client](https://github.com/alphagov/notifications-python-client).

+These tests are run against preview, staging and production using Concourse.
+We run a full set of tests on preview but only a smaller set of tests, also known as smoke tests, on staging and production.

+The Concourse jobs are defined in our [infrastructure repo](https://github.com/alphagov/notifications-aws/blob/master/concourse/templates/functional-tests.yml.j2).

 ## Installation

 ```shell